Implementing High Volume Email with Exchange Online

 Send-MailMessage: The SMTP server requires a secure connection or the client was not authenticated.
 The server response was: 5.7.57 Client not authenticated to send mail.
 Error: 535 5.7.139 Authentication unsuccessful, basic auth is blocked.
 Contact your administrator.“.

-If you get this, the place to check is the Entra ID Sign-In logs for this user, assuming you have not blocked legacy auth in Exchange Online and not updated the Authentication Policy.
-If you have changed the Authentication Policy, wait 24 hours and try again.
+If you get this first error, the place to check is that you might have blocked legacy auth in Exchange Online and not created or updated the Authentication Policy on the user account.
+If you have changed the Authentication Policy assignment to the user wait 24 hours and try again, or reset the StsRefreshTokensValidFrom property and try again.

 Or “535 5.7.139 Authentication unsuccessful, the organization configuration does not allow this authentication request.
 Visit https://learn.microsoft.com/en-us/azure/active-directory/develop/reference-error-codes for more information.
 Error code: AADSTS53003

 This error means BlockedByConditionalAccess – Access has been blocked by Conditional Access policies.
-The access policy does not allow token issuance and so you need to check the sign-in logs for the HVE user to see what the logs show has happened and which rule is blocking your login.
+The access policy does not allow token issuance and so you need to check the sign-in logs for the HVE user to see what the logs show has happened and which Conditional Access rule is blocking your login.
+If you have Security Defaults enabled then you will be blocked, and as you cannot bypass Security Defaults without turning them off, either get Entra ID Plan 1 licences for everyone and implement Conditional Access or use another service such as Azure Communication Services (ACS) for your email sending.

 You can also use Conditional Access > What If to check your Conditional Access rules before attempting to send an email.
 With What If you see to select your HVE user, the “Office 365 Exchange Online” app and “Mobile apps and desktop clients – Other clients” to perform your “What If” test.
 Do not select a Device Platform:

-Once you have it working, it is time for the real work – that is updating all your larger internal email sender applications to use the new endpoint and credentials!
+Once you have it working, it is time for the real work – that is updating all your basic auth internal email sender applications to use the new endpoint and credentials!

 Photo by Ylanite Koppens: https://www.pexels.com/photo/letters-and-an-eyeglass-on-table-1809342/